 I sat back, closed my eyes and said, “I’d rather go to juvie.”

+had been removed.
 Except for a few shirts I hardly ever wore, everything else was

 I approached her and hollered, “Where the hell are my things?”

 She looked at me with a cold stare.
 “Since you are so intent on leaving,”

 she replied, “I’m making it easy for you.”

 She walked over and took her car keys from the kitchen counter.
 “Go get in the